MW-Imperial/Lab-Book/lab2/Lab2.md

 N=5000:
 ![image](https://github.com/user-attachments/assets/49848104-2e17-40da-8827-526d5bda1a42)

-Higher resolution at higher sample number
+Higher frequency resolution at higher sample number, also waveform is more precise as its sample peak point is closer to actual peak frequency

 task 4:
 converting to dB shows the lower amplitude much clearer than a linear scale